Quadratic energy-momentum squared gravity: constraints from big bang nucleosynthesis: q EMSF extension of the standard cosmological model

-Since pressureless matter in our model behaves as in the standard cosmology, its qEMSF partner's energy density, the last term in Eq.~\eqref{eq:rhoprime1}, evolving with $a^{-6}$, mimics a stiff fluid contribution to the Friedmann equation.\footnote{For further insights, see Ref.~\cite{Chavanis:2014lra}, which examines cosmological models incorporating a stiff fluid source atop of the $\Lambda$CDM model, particularly regarding the evolution of the expansion scale factor in our model, and Ref.~\cite{Barrow78} for an investigation of anisotropic cosmologies in the presence of stiff fluid with a positive energy density.} The observational upper limits on the present-day density parameter of a stiff fluid-like term, as suggested by Refs.~\cite{Akarsu:2019pwn,Akarsu:2020vii}, are $\Omega_{\rm s0} \sim 10^{-15}$ from the latest cosmological data (viz., joint CMB and BAO dataset), and $\Omega_{\rm s0} \sim 10^{-23}$ from BBN.
-The relation $\Omega_{\rm s0}\sim \alpha\rho_{\rm m0}^2/\rho_{\rm cr0}$, where the critical energy density is defined as $\rho_{\rm cr}=3H^2/\kappa$, translates the constraint on $\Omega_{\rm s0}$ to $|\alpha| \sim 2.9\times 10^{-12}\,{\rm eV^{-4}}$, using $\rho_{\rm cr0}=8.1\times 10^{-11} h^2\, {\rm eV^{4}}$, $\Omega_{\rm m0}=0.14\,h^{-2}$~\cite{Aghanim}, with $\Omega_{\rm m0}=\rho_{\rm m0}/\rho_{\rm cr0}$ being the present-day density parameter of matter and $h=0.68$ with $h=H_0/100\,{\rm km\,s}^{-1}{\rm Mpc}^{-1}$ as the dimensionless reduced Hubble constant.
+Since pressureless matter in our model behaves as in the standard cosmology, its qEMSF partner's energy density, the last term in Eq.~\eqref{eq:rhoprime1}, evolving with $a^{-6}$, mimics the stiff fluid contribution to the Friedmann equation as exactly like the shear scalar that retains isotropic spatial curvature does too.\footnote{For further insights, see Ref.~\cite{Chavanis:2014lra}, which examines cosmological models incorporating a stiff fluid source atop of the $\Lambda$CDM model, particularly regarding the evolution of the expansion scale factor in our model, and Ref.~\cite{Barrow78} for an investigation of anisotropic cosmologies in the presence of stiff fluid with a positive energy density.} The observational upper limits on the present-day density parameter of a stiff fluid-like term, as suggested by Refs.~\cite{Akarsu:2019pwn,Akarsu:2020vii,Akarsu:2021max}, are $\Omega_{\rm s0} \sim 10^{-15}$ from the latest cosmological data (viz., joint CMB and BAO dataset), and $\Omega_{\rm s0} \sim 10^{-23}$ from BBN.\footnote{If the constraint from the joint CMB and BAO dataset, $\Omega_{\rm s0} \sim 10^{-15}$, is considered, this term enhances the Hubble expansion rate in the post-recombination universe, thereby similarly increasing $H_0$, by reducing the sound horizon in a similar fashion to Early Dark Energy (EDE) models~\cite{Poulin:2018cxd}.
+One might expect the models allowing anisotropic expansion on top of $\Lambda$CDM to alleviate the Hubble tension~\cite{Akarsu:2019pwn,Akarsu:2021max,DiValentino:2021izs}, yet expansion anisotropy becomes irrelevant to make a significant change in the $H_0$ value when the tight BBN constraint, $\Omega_{\rm s0} \sim 10^{-23}$, is imposed.
+Namely, it is not possible to resolve the $H_0$ tension without spoiling the successes of the standard BBN.
+Nevertheless, one can still control the behavior of the shear scalar by introducing anisotropic source or qEMSF interaction alongside anisotropic expansion~\cite{Akarsu:2020vii,Barrow:1997sy,Akarsu:2020pka}.} The relation $\Omega_{\rm s0}\sim \alpha\rho_{\rm m0}^2/\rho_{\rm cr0}$, where the critical energy density is defined as $\rho_{\rm cr}=3H^2/\kappa$, translates the constraint on $\Omega_{\rm s0}$ to $|\alpha| \sim 2.9\times 10^{-12}\,{\rm eV^{-4}}$, using $\rho_{\rm cr0}=8.1\times 10^{-11} h^2\, {\rm eV^{4}}$, $\Omega_{\rm m0}=0.14\,h^{-2}$~\cite{Aghanim}, with $\Omega_{\rm m0}=\rho_{\rm m0}/\rho_{\rm cr0}$ being the present-day density parameter of matter and $h=0.68$ with $h=H_0/100\,{\rm km\,s}^{-1}{\rm Mpc}^{-1}$ as the dimensionless reduced Hubble constant.
 Comparing the preliminary constraint $|\alpha| \lesssim 10^{-22}\,{\rm eV^{-4}}$ from BBN with the constraint on the stiff fluid-like term, the quadratic contribution of pressureless matter can be considered negligible, and BBN remains an epoch dominated solely by radiation in the qEMSF interaction model.
-In this model, energy-momentum conservation is violated for radiation, leading to an evolution of its energy density that differs from $\rho_{\rm r} \propto a^{-4}$---due to the multiplier of $H$ in Eq.~\eqref{rhorsol1}---while the deceleration parameter $q_{\rm bbn}=1$ and the standard matter evolution in the radiation-dominated epoch remain unchanged.
+In this model, energy-momentum conservation is violated for radiation, leading to an evolution of its energy density that differs from $\rho_{\rm r} \propto a^{-4}$ -- due to the multiplier of $H$ in Eq.~\eqref{rhorsol1} -- while the deceleration parameter $q_{\rm bbn}=1$ and the standard matter evolution in the radiation-dominated epoch remain unchanged.
 This raises intriguing questions, such as the implications of the thermodynamic analysis of usual radiation separated from its qEMSF counterpart with which it interacts nonminimally, which we will examine in the following section.